livz/livz.github.io/_posts/2018-06-01-(Retro)-Hunting.md

 ## VT Hunting

-* We need a YARA rule to match macho binaries and some of the process related strings:
+* We need a YARA rule to match macho binaries and some of the process injection related strings:

 ```conf
 private rule Macho